Vikaspogu/blog/content/blog/sm-jwt/index.md

 EOF
 ```

-**NOTE**: If you see `Origin authentication failed.` after passing right access token and url.
-Verify your istio-pilot pods for any `x509: certificate signed by unknown authority` if thats the case follow this [workaround](https://labs.consol.de/development/2020/05/07/debugging-istio.html)
+**NOTE**: If you see `Origin authentication failed.` after passing the correct access token and URL.
+Verify your istio-pilot pods for any `x509: certificate signed by unknown authority`; if that is the case, follow this [workaround](https://labs.consol.de/development/2020/05/07/debugging-istio.html)

-Then let’s run the curl again
+Then let’s rerun the curl.

 ```bash
 curl -k http://$GATEWAY_URL/productpage